 Today you will cycle to the colossus that is Mount Teide, where, on a clear day, you will have views of other Canary Islands.
 The ride starts at the view point of Los Paleos, located at 1450m.
 You will then complete an epic 25km ascent with an average gradient of 4-7%.
 Once you have reached El Retamar, you will be at today’s peak altitude – 2,100m before cycling 35km downhill.
 On this ride you will pass some of the most volcanic scenery Tenerife has to offer.
 Today is ridden at approximately 22-27km/h.

-Today is a tough ride.
+Today is a tough ride, however begins with a breezy descent toward the Northern Coast.
 The climb out of the Masca Valley is one of the most challenging on the island due to the severity of its gradient and its length (4 km, average 11%, some parts are between 15% and 20%).
 Today is ridden at approximately 22-27km/h.

 Today is a nice cycle to and from Costa Adeje.
 A fast rolling hill section takes us to the charming port of Playa San Juan.
 The climb from Playa San Juan towards Guia de Isora is a 9 km climb.
 This climb is used by a lot of pros to prepare themselves for the season.
 You will see the typical Canarian banana farms along the rough West coast.
 Today is ridden at approximately 23-27km/h.